va loans for michigan veterans

 • Full underwriting required including income verification and appraisal

-VA Loan Closing Costs and Fees
+Michigan VA Loan Closing Costs and Fees

-Allowable VA Loan Closing Costs
+Allowable Michigan VA Loan Closing Costs

 • VA funding fee (unless exempt)